 In addition to her environmental practice, Ms. VanBelleghem has worked on a variety of pro bono matters while at the firm.
-She currently serves on the firm's Diversity Leadership Committee and previously served in a management role as a member of the firm’s Global Associates Committee and Global Pro Bono Committee.
+She currently serves on the firm's Diversity Leadership Committee and previously served in a management role as a member of the firm’s global Associates Committee and global Pro Bono Committee.

 Before becoming an attorney, Ms. VanBelleghem worked at the National Trust for Historic Preservation in its Public Policy Department and also at the National Park Service.

 - Legal analysis and work on greenhouse gas regulations under the Clean Air Act for the National Climate Coalition